How eCommerce Content Teams Can Leverage AI to Prep For Amazon Prime Day

 For example, some brands leverage the product description page to share product images, videos, interactive elements, and visual experiences.
 Case in point:

-On that note, it’s best if you demark your product’s features with the help of written cues as well.
+On that note, it’s best if you emphasize your product’s features with the help of written cues as well.
 For example, pointers like those in the image below might help, too.

 4. Check your competitor’s descriptions